havatv/qgismultidistancebufferplugin/help/source/index.rst

 ==================

-The *standard* approach used to use the *buffer* function of *QgsGeometryAnalyzer* that does not support the specification of buffer accuracy (segments / arc vertex distance / maximum deviation), defaulting to 5 segments.
+The *standard* approach used to use the *buffer* function of *QgsGeometryAnalyzer* that did not support the specification of buffer accuracy (segments / arc vertex distance / maximum deviation), defaulting to 5 segments.
-In the current implementation it is a special case of "Segments to approximate", using 5 segments for the approximation.
+In the current implementation this is a special case of "Segments to approximate", using 5 segments for the approximation.

-For the other two approaches (added in verion 2.0), the *buffer* function of *QgsGeometry* is used, and the resulting buffer geometries are combined using the *dissolve* function of *QgsGeometry*.
+For the other two approaches (added in version 2.0), the *buffer* function of *QgsGeometry* is used, and the resulting buffer geometries are combined using the *dissolve* function of *QgsGeometry*.

-The buffers are combined to form the result multi-distance buffer dataset using the *symDifference* function of *QgsGeometry*.
+The buffers are combined to form the multi-distance buffer using the *symDifference* function of *QgsGeometry*.

 Citation
 ===========